 Insolvency risk reflects the likelihood of a scheme’s employer(s) becoming insolvent.

 IR reflects the risk of insolvency of the sponsoring employer(s), taking into account the scheme structure.
-From levy year 2015/16 probabilities of insolvency have been provided to the PPF by Experian.
+From levy year 2018/19 probabilities of insolvency are provided to the PPF using Experian’s PPF-specific model, public credit ratings and S&P’s credit model.
 IR may be modified where there is a Type A contingent asset.

 Risk-based levy cap = Unstressed liabilities (UL) x K